Social Sciences Summer

 By the completion of this program, students will:

-- Two-and-a-half-week stay in University housing in the dynamic Morningside Heights neighbourhood of New York City, itself a laboratory for social science research.
+Two-and-a-half-week stay in University housing in the dynamic Morningside Heights neighborhood of New York City, itself a laboratory for social science research.

 Access to research facilities at the Interdisciplinary Center for Innovative Theory and Empirics and the libraries of Columbia University.

 Various activities to introduce students to Columbia University and the United States university system in general, including a Question and Answer session with admissions counsellors and tours of the campus and main library.